iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 The branching model for GETTSIM is very simple.

 1. New major and minor releases of GETTSIM are developed on the master branch.
-Changes dedicated to all versions should be merged into master first.

-2. For older major and minor releases there exist branches for maintenance called ``0.1`` or ``1.3``.
+2. For older major and minor releases there exist branches for maintenance called, for example, ``0.1`` or ``1.3``.
 These branches are used to develop new patch versions.

    Once a minor version will not be supported anymore, the maintenance branch should be deleted.